 Visit the North Carolina Arboretum -

 The North Carolina Arboretum is open free to the public all year.
 Arboretum hours are 8am-9pm, April-October; 8am-7pm, November-March.
-Parking is $8 for cars, $30 for commercial vehicles, and $50 for buses.
-Parking is free on the first Tuesday of each month.
+Vehicle parking fee is $14, commercial vehicle parking is $50, bus parking is $100, and the first Tuesday of each month is half off personal vehicle parking.